Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Museum Island

-Home to five world-class museums, including the Pergamon Museum and the Neues Museum.
-A UNESCO World Heritage site housing five world-class museums:
+This island in Mitte is home to five world-class museums, including the Pergamon Museum and the Neues Museum.
+Museum Island is a UNESCO World Heritage site housing five world-class museums:

 Berliner Dom